pitchpoint-solutions/docs.pitchpointsolutions.io/_developer_guides/orders/IRS8821Transcript.md

 ## Obtaining Authentication Tokens

-Before you can test your query, you must obtain an access token for the pointservices platform.
+To test your query, first obtain an access token for the PointServices platform.

 ## Preferences
-The following order parameters are set through the preferences field
+Set the following order parameters via the preferences field.

 <div class="datatable-begin"></div>